 Tag: consultancy

-• Canteens, locker-room machines and ramps (CLUBE & ETH Zürich)
+• Canteens, locker-room machines and ramps (CLUBE with ETH Zürich Focus Work)

-Canteens, locker rooms-machines and ramps was a space-and-object workshop organized by CLUBE and ETH Zürich’s Department of Architecture, with visual identity and communication strategy developed by ccarta.
+Canteens, locker-room machines and ramps was a space-and-object workshop organized by CLUBE in partnership with ETH Zürich’s Department of Architecture, with visual identity and communication strategy developed by ccarta.

 © CLUBE (2025).

-In September 2000, architect Paulo Mendes da Rocha proposed something that seemed to stack on impossibilities: covering Praça da República, in downtown São Paulo, with a suspended pool-beach.
+In September 2000, architect Paulo Mendes da Rocha proposed something that seemed impossible: covering Praça da República, in downtown São Paulo, with a suspended pool-beach.
 This attitude challenged latent issues in urban society: the right to leisure, idleness, celebration, hygiene, self-care, sociability and entertainment.
 From the calcified pressure of what verticality, body, action and object mean in this specific city, Canteens, Locker Rooms–Machine, and Ramps was born — both as a research project and an educational, experimental workshop.

 The participants were invited to explore elevated spaces related to sports, work and leisure practices, and then develop objects that could support or expand these activities.
 Held over four meetings in a dance studio on the rooftop of a downtown building in São Paulo, the workshop was structured daily in two moments: lectures (with guests from different fields of knowledge) and studio sessions.

-In the end, the works were presented in a open-to-the-public party-exhibition on the same rooftop, a sort of “metalinguistic wrap-up” to expand even further the core concept of the workshop: the city relations, elevated.
+In the end, the works were presented in an open-to-the-public party-exhibition on the same rooftop, a sort of “meta wrap-up” to expand even further the core concept of the workshop: the city relations, elevated.

 © CLUBE (2025).

-The design took inspiration from the physical traces of urban production and process, using typography, colors, and other visual elements that reference architectural documentation and action — such as technical sketches (including Paulo Mendes da Rocha’s original 2000 drafts), architectural blueprints, and “under construction” urban signage.
+The visual identity took inspiration from the physical traces of urban production and process, using typography, colors, and other visual elements that reference architectural documentation and action — such as technical sketches (including Paulo Mendes da Rocha’s original 2000 drafts), architectural blueprints, and construction signage.

 These elements were purposefully rearranged in a loose way, both as an allusion to the workshop’s prototype-driven, experimental approach — which values experimentation over polished results — and to avoid exerting too much figurative influence on the students.
 We wanted to allow them to arrive at their own concepts and visuals independently.